 2012-13: Gaede skated in all 41 games for Minnesota State in his sophomore season — providing supplementary scoring and two-way play in a fourth line role for the Mavericks.
 He scored 1 goal with 10 assists and was +2 with 11 penalty minutes.
 Minnesota State finished in a three-way tie for fourth in the WCHA and earned an at-large bid to the NCAA tournament despite losing to Wisconsin in the WCHA quarterfinals.
 The Mavericks lost 4-0 to Miami in the Midwest Regional semifinals to finish 24-14-3.

 Gaede is a decent if not solid player away from the puck.
-Given his substantial height of 6'3 frame, he has a very projectable body.
-He uses his size well, especially along the boards and has a strong work ethic that illuminates the mind with his potential.
-His play with the puck is a different story.
-The physical winger lacks puck skills, skating ability, and hockey sense and looks to have regressed over the past two seasons.
-If he does not at the very least improve his skating, he might not be with the organization after his college career.
+Given his substantial frame, he has a projectable body.
+He uses his size well, especially along the boards and has a strong work ethic.
+The physical winger lacks puck skills, skating ability, and hockey.
+Never signed to a contract by the Sharks despite being taken in the third round, he will begin his pro career at the ECHL level.